 Contents of Sutra Pitaka

-Digha Niyaka (dighanikaya), the "long" discourses.
+1. Digha Nikaya, the "long" discourses.

-Majjhima Nikaya, the "medium-length" discourses.
+2. Majjhima Nikaya, the "medium-length" discourses.

-Samyutta Nikaya (samyutta-), the "clustered" discourses.
+3. Samyutta Nikaya, the "clustered" discourses.

-Anguttara Nikaya (anguttara-), the "gradual collection".
+4. Anguttara Nikaya, the "gradual collection".

-Khuddaka Nikaya, the "minor collection".
+5. Khuddaka Nikaya, the "minor collection".

-There are, according to one estimation, 2889 shorter sutras bunched together by subject in this nikaya.
-Samyutta Nikaya is further divided into sections or vaggas.
-Each vagga is again divided into samyuttas or chapters.
+Samyutta Nikaya: There are 2889 shorter sutras bunched together by subject in this Nikaya.
+Samyutta Nikaya is further divided into sections.
+Each section is again divided into chapters.
 These chapters, in turn, deal with a particular topic.
 Samyutta Nikaya is one of the texts through which one can easily learn the major tenets of Buddhism.